SDK Reference

 • keep publishable keys trace-only

-• rotate keys instead of reusing one broad tenant secret everywhere
+• rotate keys instead of sharing one broad tenant secret everywhere